NORINT0141 – Norwegian for International Students, Level 4, Written

-Students attending this course are required to possess basic entrance requirements, with the exception of language requirements relating to Norwegian, and have passed NORINT0130 - Norwegian for International Students, Level 3 with the grade D or higher in both the written and oral examinations.
+It is assumed that students have Higher education entrance qualification with the exception of Norwegian language skills, and that they have passed NORINT0130 – Norwegian for International Students, Level 3, Level 3 or the equivalent with the grade D or better on both the written and oral exam.

 The course is reserved exclusively for students who have been accepted into the course.

 Before the student can sit for the exam, the following compulsory activity must be approved by the teacher:

 If you have completed compulsory instruction and have had this approved, you are not entitled to repeat that instruction.
 If you have been admitted to the course, but have not completed compulsory instruction or had this approved, you are entitled to new instruction permitting available capacity.